-Farm Radio International is a Canadian charity working with over 400 radio broadcasters in 38 African countries to fight poverty and food insecurity.
+Farm Radio International is a Canadian charity working with more than 500 radio partners in 38 African countries to fight poverty and food insecurity.

 What we do

 We help African radio broadcasters meet the needs of local small-scale farmers and their families in rural communities.